CheezCrunch/MyHammerHead/README.md

 # MyHammerHead Botnet
-Centralized botnet which feeds on given commands from a Tor endpoint.
+Centralized botnet which feeds on given commands from a HTTP endpoint.